SruthiKorembathe/CICDImplementation/Examples-of-diagramming.md

 UI -->|UI calls API| API
 ```

-If your interactions are multiple and complex, you can use UNICODE "circled
+If your interactions are multiple and complex, you can use [UNICODE "circled
-numbers" to help the reader follow:
+digits"](https://graphemica.com/search?q=circled) to help the reader follow:

 ```mermaid
 flowchart LR